 Based on a systematic literature review and meta-analysis (n = 91 studies), we found evidence for a decline effect in ocean acidification studies on fish behaviour (Fig 1a, b).
-Generally, effect size magnitudes (absolute InRR) in this field have decreased by an order of magnitude over the past decade, from mean effect size magnitudes > 5 in 2009-2010 to effect size magnitudes < 0.5 after 2015 (Fig. 1a, b; Table S1).
-Mean effect size magnitude was disproportionately large in early studies, hovered at moderate effect sizes from 2012-2014, and has all but disappeared in recent years (Fig. 1a, b).
+Generally, effect sizes in this field have decreased by an order of magnitude over the past decade, from mean effect size magnitudes >5 in 2009-2010 to effect size magnitudes <0.5 after 2015 (Fig. 1a, b; Table S1).
+Mean effect size magnitude (absolute InRR) was disproportionately large in early studies, hovered at moderate effect sizes from 2012-2014 and has all but disappeared in recent years (Fig. 1a, b).

 Fig. 1.
 The decline effect in ocean acidification research on fish behaviour. (a) Trend in raw effect sizes (InRR) for each experiment in our dataset plotted as a function of year of publication (online) and colour-coded according to study.
 Data are fit with a Loess curve with 95% confidence bounds. (b) Mean effect size magnitude (absolute InRR magnitude ± upper and lower confidence bounds) for each year of publication (online) in our dataset.
 Mean effect size magnitudes and confidence bounds were estimated using Bayesian simulations and a folded normal distribution.
 Note: colours are aesthetic in nature and follow a gradient according to year of publication.
-Source data for each figure panel can be found in Supplementary File 14.

 The large effect size magnitudes from early studies on acidification and fish behaviour are not present in the majority of studies in the last five years (Fig. 1b; Table S1).
 This decline effect could be explained by a number of factors, including biological.
 For example, cold-water fish in temperate regions experience a higher degree of temporal variability in carbonate chemistry parameters over large spatial areas [15].
 Therefore, they may be less sensitive to changes in seawater CO2 as per the Ocean Variability Hypothesis [16].
 As such, if an increasing number of studies on cold-water species over time was responsible for the decline effect, removing cold-water species from the dataset (i.e., only including warm-water species) should result in the decline effect trend disappearing.
 This was not the case, as the decline effect persisted when only warm-water species were considered (Fig. 2a).
-In the same vein, the strongest ocean acidification effects on fish behaviour have undoubtedly been reported for chemical cue (herein 'olfactory') responses, and an increasing number of studies on non-olfactory behaviours could explain the decline effect.
-If this was true, removing nonolfactory behaviours from the dataset should negate the decline effect trend.
+In the same vein, the strongest ocean acidification effects on fish behaviour have undoubtedly been reported for chemical cue (herein 'olfactory') responses, and increasing numbers of studies on non-olfactory behaviours could explain the decline effect.
+If this was true, removing non-olfactory behaviours from the dataset should negate the decline effect trend.
 Again, this was not the case (Fig. 2b).
 Finally, early studies of ocean acidification and fish behaviour used larval fish, which are typically considered to be more sensitive to environmental perturbations than juveniles and adults.
 If a greater proportion of studies used less sensitive life stages through time, then removing those life stages and focusing exclusively on larvae should abolish the decline effect.
 Once again, this was not the case (Fig. 2c).
 These analyses show that ocean acidification studies on fish behaviour exhibit a decline effect that is not explainable by three biological processes commonly considered important drivers of acidification effects (Fig. 2a-c; Table S1).

 Fig 2.
 The decline effect cannot be explained by three commonly-considered biological drivers of acidification effects.
-Mean effect size magnitude (absolute InRR ± upper and lower confidence bounds) as a function of time for datasets that only included experiments with (a) warm-water species, (b) olfactory-associated behaviours, and (c) larval life stages.
+Mean effect size magnitude (absolute lnRR ± upper and lower confidence bounds) as a function of time for datasets that only included experiments with (a) warm-water species, (b) olfactory-associated behaviours, and (c) larval life stages.
 Mean effect size magnitudes and confidence bounds were estimated using Bayesian simulations and a folded normal distribution.
 Note: colours are aesthetic in nature and follow a gradient according to year of publication.
-Source data for each figure panel can be found in Supplementary File 14.